15 Mins read

 Emergency transport to a better-equipped hospital or, when medically necessary, repatriation back to the Philippines

-Useful for travellers visiting remote islands, rural areas, or destinations where nearby medical facilities may be limited
+Useful for travelers visiting remote islands, rural areas, or destinations where nearby medical facilities may be limited

 Trip Cancellation